Digitize 8mm Film. What Equipment Do I Need?

 Following the videotape capture method came the improvement of projecting 8mm film directly into a digital camera.
 This becomes tricky because the projected film must be timed with the camera to take a picture at exactly the right time to capture a whole frame for thousands of frames in a row.
 The capture device then must automatically or via custom instructions convert all of the individual frames into a video file that can be played.

-Improving upon this method, laser timed capture, high resolution scanning, and sprocket less custom film scanning machines have been developed to provide better and better resolution, color, and lighting than ever before.
-These capture devices scan frame-by-frame and also must process all of the captured frames into a video file.
+Improving upon this method, laser-timed capture, high-resolution scanning, and sprocket-less custom film scanning machines have been developed to provide better and better resolution, color, and lighting than ever before.
+These capture devices scan frame-by-frame and must also process all of the captured frames into a video file.
 There are now a multitude of both scan-time options as well as process-time options for a broad variety of choices in size, format, and resolution.

 Computer With Power to Process Video

 As the digital resolution (quality) goes up, so does the computing power needed to process.
-A medium-level gaming computer with appropriate video card gives a rough idea of the power required to appropriately take advantage of today’s video options.
+A medium-level gaming computer with an appropriate video card gives a rough idea of the power required to appropriately take advantage of today’s video options.
 Advanced editing can require even more power.

 Software for Editing and Encoding